Betty’s is the place to be in Douglass

 Douglass is one of those towns, but a new burger joint is up and running and thriving.

 There was a time when Douglass had lots of places to eat.
-But like so many rural Kansas towns, those establishments have disappeared.
-Just as Douglass’s last restaurants were closing, a new place opened.
+But like so many rural Kansas towns, most of those establishments have disappeared.
+Just as restaurants were closing, a new place opened.
 Now, Betty’s is the place to be.

 Dining options in Douglass have dried up in recent years.